How to Spot Phishes

 - Compose a new message, attach the file you downloaded, and send the new message and attachment to ITS Security Department and /or ITS Service Center.

-Some content of this page may have been copied or derived with permission from Safe Computing at University of Michigan
+Some content of this page may have been derived with permission from Safe Computing at University of Michigan